Superconducting spintronics with electron symmetry filtering and interfacial spin-orbit coupling

 \subsection{TMR enhancement with applied bias}

 As we have already mentioned above, the orbital symmetry-controlled TMR was first predicted and then experimentally confirmed about two decades ago\cite{Butler2001,Mathon2001}.
 Today, it is probably the most notable phenomenon in the whole spintronics field, finding applications from magnetoresistive random access memories, logic gates\cite{Ney2003} and magnetic sensors \cite{Lenz2006}.
 TMR was first prediced to reach values exceeding $1000\%$ at $V=0$~\cite{Butler2001,Mathon2001}.
-Unfortunately, this is not possible in experimental setups due to effects such as diffusion or roughness at atomic interfaces or emerging electronic states near the surfaces, which only allow for a $\sim200-600\%$ TMR in realistic cases\cite{Ikeda2008}.
+Unfortunately, this is not possible in experimental setups due to structural defects and other effects, such as diffusion or roughness at atomic interfaces or emerging electronic states near the surfaces, which only allow for a $\sim200-600\%$ TMR in realistic cases\cite{Ikeda2008}.

-A big challenge that TMR has to overcome in MTJs is its degradation with applied bias \cite{Parkin2004,Yuasa2004,Waldron2006,Guerrero2007,Herranz2010}.
+Another major challenge that TMR has to overcome in MTJs is its degradation with applied bias \cite{Parkin2004,Yuasa2004,Waldron2006,Guerrero2007,Herranz2010}.
 In non-epitaxial devices where the electron tunneling is incoherent, this is due to electrons with extra energy above $E_F$, (so-called ``hot electrons" \cite{Parkin1997}), that are usually produced when bias or temperature are increased.
-These hot electrons then produce magnon excitations near the interface where the tunneling takes place, which in turn results in spin-flip events during tunneling \cite{Moodera1995}.
-The parallel configuration of the F electrodes (in standard F/F junctions) is not greatly affected by this since the spin-flips do not result in extra electrons tunneling, but the same effect has a much bigger influence on the bias dependent conductance in the anti-parallel configuration, as here spin-flips allow the electrons to pass through the barrier, so the TMR (which measures the relation of the P and AP configuration conductances) is also reduced.
-In epitaxial junctions, coherent transmission between electronic bands is able to conserve the orbital symmetries in the tunneling process\cite{Guerrero2007}.
-When a bias is applied to the MTJ, this band-to-band transport has a stronger effect for the anti-parallel configuration than for the parallel one, again reducing the TMR\cite{Waldron2006}.
+Then, these hot electrons produce magnon excitations near the interface where the tunneling takes place, which in turn result in spin-flip events during tunneling~\cite{Moodera1995}.
+The parallel configuration of the F electrodes (in standard F/F junctions) is not greatly affected by this since the spin-flips do not result in extra electrons tunneling, but the same effect has a much bigger influence on the bias-dependent conductance in the AP configuration, as here spin-flips allow the electrons to pass through the barrier, so the TMR (which measures the relation of the P and AP configuration conductances) is also reduced.
+In epitaxial junctions, the coherent transmission between electronic bands is able to conserve the orbital symmetries in the tunneling process\cite{Guerrero2007}.
+When a bias is applied to the MTJ, this band-to-band transport has a stronger effect for the AP configuration than for the P one, reducing the TMR\cite{Waldron2006}.